gvbarroso/momentspp/doc/README.md

 # A starter guide for creating the input files for moments++

 moments++ basic functionally is built around the bio++ libraries (https://github.com/BioPP) As such, input parameters are specified in an 'options file'.
-Let's call this options file opt.bpp (although we can name your options file whathever we want).
-To run moments++ from the command-line,
+Let's call this options file opt.bpp.
+To run moments++ from the command-line:

 ```
 momentspp params=opt.bpp